mayank-bhu/youtube-downloader-gui/README.md

   - Audio only (MP4)
 - 📶 Live progress updates with percentage and progress bar
 - 🖼️ User-friendly GUI built using `customtkinter`
-- 📂 Choose your own download location with Save As dialog
+- 📂 Choose your own download location with the Save As dialog

 ## 🛠️ Built With